nkietwee/Introduction-Python/W7-pandas/doc/file.md

-df.shape # Returns the number of rows and columns of the DataFrame. df.describe() # Calculates a few summary statistics for each column. df.dtypes # Returns a Series with the data type of each column. df.values() # Return a Numpy representation of the DataFrame. df..value_counts() # Return a Series containing the frequency of each distinct row in the Dataframe.
+df.shape # Returns the number of rows and columns of the DataFrame. df.describe() # Calculates a few summary statistics for each column. df.dtypes # Returns a Series with the data type of each column. df.values # Return a Numpy representation of the DataFrame. df.value_counts() # Return a Series containing the frequency of each distinct row in the Dataframe.

 ```